elimgoodman/elimgoodman.github.io/mesh/full-walkthrough.md

 ![image](http://elimgoodman.com/assets/mocks/output/name_changed_fn.gif)

 Note a few things here.
 First, we didn't have to create the symbol "fn" again - the command bar persists objects for you, just like a REPL would.
 Second, you can see that we're operating on our function region just like we would operate on an object with a traditional OO language - we're using predefined methods to alter its internal state.
 This is how *all* manipulations to your program take place in Mesh.
-It might seem cumbersome at first, but with a combination of hotkeys and practice, we've found that one actually becomes faster by using motions instead of text.
+It might seem cumbersome at first, but with a combination of hotkeys and practice, we've found that one actually becomes faster by using motions instead of text-based manipulations.

 Additionally, manipulating the program this way allows us to leverage the full power and expressivity of the Mesh language, while also maintaining the type and state safety guarantees that the languages provides us.
 What this adds up to is the ability to make changes to your program quickly, safely, and ambitiously.
 Mesh allows you to boldly refactor where you may have not dared before.